timkingman/renovate-gradle-bug-20220930/readme.md

 }
 ```

-## This is fake and Gradle knows it
+## Gradle uses only the custom repository

-Running `gradle build` in this directory attempts to use that fake repository *instead of Maven Central*:
+Running `gradle build` in this directory attempts to use that repository *instead of Maven Central*, erroring because my example domain does not exist:
 ```
 > Task :war FAILED